jmolloy19/StockWatch/README.md

 ./Build/Analyze -nw
 ```

-The two examples above are equivalent.
+The two examples above are equivalent
-(For Windows, you would replace the '/'s with '\\'s)
+(and for Windows, you would replace the '/'s with '\\'s).